Hey, I’m Lexy!

 When I’m not serving my amazing clients, you can almost always find me outside.
 I LOVE the beach, hiking and connecting with nature.
-If i’m not outside, i’m likely reading the latest self-help book, trying new restaurants or spending the weekend cuddled up on the couch with my boyfriend, Eric, and our cat, Marshmallow.
+If i’m not outside, i’m likely reading the latest self-help book, trying new restaurants or spending the weekend cuddled up on the couch with my fiance, Eric, and our cat, Marshmallow.
 If you follow me on social media, you have surely seen her before with her cute little goattee and overbite!

 I am a Registered Dietitian Nutritionist who believes: